juliafmorgado/BANKI/answers.md

   - **Action:**I excelled at time management, putting every single task on Clickup and kept an open communication with my manager about goals, plans, expectations, outsourcing...
   - **Result:**I developed a workflow strategy for others to use.

-- [x] Describe a situation in which you felt you had not communicated well enough.
+- [ ] Describe a situation in which you felt you had not communicated well enough.
 What did you do?
 How did you handle it?
-  - **Cause:**When the new website was ready to go live, I asked the techs to change the DNS settings (because we were also migrating the website to a new CMS).
+  - **Cause:**When the new website was ready to be migrated, I asked the techs to change the DNS settings (because we were also migrating the website to a new CMS).
 I didn't communicate well and they ended up adding a different nameserver in the DNS setting.
+We ended up have some downtime.
   - **Action:**I
   - **Result:**I created a documentation for the next times the DNS settings need to be updated